 We believe that this will, increasingly, become the direction of travel for the whole Alliance as it implements it new deterrence and defense concept.
-Future armed forces will be measured not by the number of Modernize the kit and the message platforms in our inventories, but by our ability to outmatch any adversary, wherever and however they fight, even if those fights are gray zone efforts to undermine our security in other ways.
+Future armed forces will be measured not by the number of platforms in our inventories, but by our ability to outmatch any adversary, wherever and however they fight, even if those fights are gray zone efforts to undermine our security in other ways.
 Deterring a growing range of threats from a larger range of state and nonstate actors will require a broader range of capabilities from across our governments, and from our collective Alliance.